songyang0716/Statistical_Testing/README.md

 # Some statistical testing methods used in experimentation

-1. Difference in difference
+1. Why difference-in-difference method could be wrong in experiment analysis<br/>
-1.1 One group pre-post test
+- One group pre-post test<br/>
-1.2 Two groups pre-post test
+- Two groups pre-post test<br/>

+2.